smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ### Policies

 With above modification of `OnHMIStatus` the existing policies are compatible to widgets.
-The policy manager should be modified and use the HMI level of the main screen to evaluate permissions for RPCs except screen specific RPCs.
+The policy manager should be modified and use the HMI level of the main screen to evaluate permissions for all RPCs, except screen specific RPCs.
 In this case the HMI level of the targeting screen should be used for evaluation.

 ## Potential downsides